Ayn Rand Institute (ARI)

 - Alex Epstein — Former Fellow.

-- Onkar Ghate — Senior Fellow and Vice President of Intellectual Leadership (as of Sept 2012).
+- Onkar Ghate — Senior Fellow and Vice President of Intellectual Leadership.

-- Elan Journo — Fellow and Director of Policy Research (as of Sept 2012).
+- Elan Journo — Fellow and Director of Policy Research.

-- Keith Lockitch — Instructor and OAC Program Officer, Fellow (as of Sept 2012).
+- Keith Lockitch — Instructor and OAC Program Officer, Fellow.

-Greenpeace's PolluterWatch reports that Alex Epstein of ARI's Center for Individual Rights regularly publishes opinion pieces in outlets like Fox News, the American Thinker and the Daily Caller “promoting fossil fuel use and attacking environmental safeguards.”
-Such articles include:
+Greenpeace reported that Alex Epstein of the Ayn Rand Institute's Center for Individual Rights regularly publishes opinion pieces in outlets like Fox News, the American Thinker and the Daily Caller “promoting fossil fuel use and attacking environmental safeguards.”
+Examples included the following:

 - “6 Questions for Environmentalists on Earth Day,” Fox Forum, 4/22/2010